spikespaz/dotfiles/README.md

 ```

 For those of you who like to use overlays,
-use something similar to this when importing [nixpkgs]:
+use something similar to this when importing [Nixpkgs]:

 ```nix
 {